 Rumours had been flying earlier that the menu would feature only raw fish, green tea and seaweed.
 However, much to our youthful delight, the Teppan grill was fired up and a Japanese chef resplendent in his formal duds began slicing and dicing his way through an assortment of meat and vegetables to be seared and sizzled on the traditional hot plate in front of us.

-Once received, we fumbled with chopsticks – of course we’d been practising in class for weeks – and cautiously dipped our mouthfuls into the accompanying sauces.
+Once received, we fumbled with chopsticks – of course we’d been practicing in class for weeks – and cautiously dipped our mouthfuls into the accompanying sauces.
 Oishi-so!
 We declared, and from that day on a myriad of cuisine unfolded and I was immediately inspired by its simplistic versatility.
 The journey had begun.

 My year at Minami saw me costumed in traditional kimono – complete with under yukata and obe – much to the delight of visiting friends.
-The poise and grace of Japanese women dressed in their finest was unfortunately lost on me.
-Clearly another instance where East should not meet West so it was not long before I retreated to my black suit.
+The poise and grace of Japanese women dressed in their finest were unfortunately lost on me.
+Clearly, another instance where East should not meet West so it was not long before I retreated to my black suit.
 Still, the experience taught me important Japanese etiquette.

 Every aspect of the Japanese restaurant is steeped in tradition: greeting guests, avoiding the displeasure of the ‘Salary Man’, pouring sake and cooking Sukiyaki, Shabu Shabu and Yosenabe.
-These shared dishes were all prepared at the table amid the ‘oooohs and aaaahhs” of the unaccustomed non-Japanese clientele.
+These shared dishes were all prepared at the table amid the ‘Oooohs and Aaaahhs” of the unaccustomed non-Japanese clientele.
 Imagine how intimidated this gaijin was shuffling in her pace restricting kimono towards a table surrounded by Aussie blokes.
 Rapidly imported banter became my salvation.